 This article is evidence-based, verified by Blake Conner, Certified Strength, and Conditioning Specialist

 In today’s world, there is one thing that is often sought out.
+Weight loss.

 Weight loss can be desired for many reasons.
 Some want to get healthier and lose body fat, and there are also others doing it for sport.
 Some sports may have weight classes, which definitely will require some weight loss to compete in the desired class.
+MMA circuit training for weight loss is one of the most intense and effective ways to achieve that.

 MMA and other combat sports put the focus on this.
 Typically, in the offseason, an athlete will work to get as good as they possibly can, and then weeks before the competition, they will cut weight by various means.
 Some may try to do water cuts or lose water weight by sweating.
 These methods are often very aggressive and can cause a lowering in performance.